Glutamate carboxypeptidase II

 Neuroscientists primarily use the term NAALADase in their studies, while those studying folate metabolism use folate hydrolase, and those studying prostate cancer or oncology, PSMA.
-All of which refer to the same protein glutamate carboxypeptidase II.
+All refer to the same protein glutamate carboxypeptidase II.

 Discovery

 GCPII is mainly expressed in four tissues of the body, including prostate epithelium, the proximal tubules of the kidney, the jejunal brush border of the small intestine and ganglia of the nervous system.

 Indeed, the initial cloning of the cDNA encoding the gene expressing PSMA was accomplished with RNA from a prostate tumor cell line, LNCaP.
+PSMA was first detected in the LNCaP cell line using the murine monoclonal antibody 7E11-C5.3 (also known by the name capromab), generated from murine spleen cells treated with LNCaP cell membranes.
+However, 7E11-C5.3 exclusively targets an intracellular epitope of PSMA, thus only binding to dead or dying cells.
 PSMA shares homology with the transferrin receptor and undergoes endocytosis but the ligand for inducing internalization has not been identified.
 It was found that PSMA was the same as the membrane protein in the small intestine responsible for removal of gamma-linked glutamates from polygammaglutamate folate.
 This enables the freeing of folic acid, which then can be transported into the body for use as a vitamin.
 This resulted in the cloned genomic designation of PSMA as FOLH1 for folate hydrolase.